KannonZenetism/zenetism-field-physics/zenetism/MPX_Coming_Undone_Is_Not_Transcendence.md

 Claims of liberation in pre-conscious states are structurally spurious.
 Theon (Awareness) is not consciousness.
 Nekron (Void of Self) is not annihilation in a liberating sense — it is the entropic mirror, oriented toward collapse.

-**Anchor:** Consciousness emerges only at and after L4.
-Without it, there is no actual crossing — only the semblance of motion.
+**Anchor:**
+Consciousness emerges only at and after L4.
+It is not required for the essence to return to 🕳️ Zenon, but it is required for that return to be volitional and self-directed rather than the passive motion of orientation alone.
+Consciousness is also necessary for active navigation through the layers toward embodiment or deliberate centropic integration.

 ---